Butterflies of

 Dismorphiinae ).
 The flight is feeble and erratic, bobbing

-they slowly and persistently flutter over the grasses, rarely
+slowly and persistently flutter over the grasses, rarely ascending

-ascending above knee level.
-I have watched individuals spend
+above knee level.
+I have watched individuals spend over 10 minutes

-over 10 minutes flying in this manner, without ever pausing to
+flying in this manner, without ever pausing to settle.

-mainly in early morning and again at dusk, preferring to
+active mainly in early morning and again at dusk, preferring to fly

-fly when light levels and temperatures are quite low.
-They also
+when light levels and temperatures are quite low.
+They also tend to

 sometimes seen imbibing dissolved minerals from mud or from bird